 Interview: date to be defined.
 The timetable will be available in the web page https://unica.it/dottoratiricerca

-Assessment of qualifications, curriculum vitae, project and interview (in video conference, schedule and details will available in the web page ).
+Assessment of qualifications, curriculum vitae, project and interview (in a video conference, schedule and details will available in the web page).

 Admission tests for foreign applicants:

-Assessment of qualifications, curriculum vitae, project, reference letters and interview (in video conference, details will be forward by the commission).
+Assessment of qualifications, curriculum vitae, project, reference letters and interview (in a video conference, details will be forwarded by the commission).

 The project (min.
 8000 max 16.000 characters – spaces included; title and references,bibliographic excluded), should be uploaded online and will be evaluated within the interview.
-The following informations must be included:
+The following information must be included: